Development Consent and Heritage

 A nationally significant infrastructure project requires just a single development consent to proceed.
 This is instead of planning permission, listed building consent and scheduled monument consent.
 Development consent is decided by the Secretary of State on advice from a planning inspector/panel of inspectors.

 The policies that apply to these decisions are set out in National Policy Statements (or NPSs).

-These are defined in s14 et seq of the Planning Act 2008 (1).
-They are large projects concerned with infrustructure such as power generation, railways, ports, roads, waste, water, gas and electricity transmission.
+These are defined in s14 and subsequent sections of the Planning Act 2008 (ref.
+1).
+They are large projects concerned with infrastructure such as power generation, railways, ports, roads, waste, water, gas and electricity transmission.

-The Government has set out its vision for major investment in the UK's infrustructure in the National Infrustructure Plan 2010 (2).
+The government has set out its vision for major investment in the UK's infrastructure in the National Infrastructure Strategy 2020 (ref.
+2).

-These documents produced by Government set out the Government's objectives for national significant infrustructure projects.
+These documents produced by government set out the government's objectives for national significant infrastructure projects.
 They also contain policies on how particular applications for development consent should be decided.
-They contain policies for the consideration and conservation of the historic environment that are similar in effect to those contained in mainstream National Planning Policy Framework (3).
+They contain policies for the consideration and conservation of the historic environment that are similar in effect to those contained in mainstream National Planning Policy Framework (ref.
+3).